-At the outset, let me say for the record that NAMFREL has supported calls for the automation of the counting and canvassing of the elections dating back to the Comelec's original MODEX Program in 1993 introduced by then-Chairman Christian Monsod.
+For the record, NAMFREL has supported calls for the automation of the counting and canvassing of the elections dating back to the Comelec's original MODEX Program in 1993 introduced by then-Chairman Christian Monsod.
 It was at that time that different technologies for counting and canvassing votes were first introduced.
 The legislation for that program was filed in Congress shortly after and the resulting Republic Act 8436 was passed in December 1997.

 NAMFREL was a member of the first Advisory Council on Automation to the COMELEC.
 That committee recommended to the Commission that a pilot or partial automation of some parts of the country be undertaken for the May 1998 Presidential election to test systems which could then be rolled out in full at the 2001 and 2004 elections.
-Unfortunately, COMELEC decided not to pilot the automation system and instead opted to attempt a full automated system in 2001 using Megapacific as a supplier.
+Unfortunately, COMELEC decided not to pilot the automation system and instead opted to attempt a full automated system in 2001 using Mega Pacific as a supplier.